dahlke/terrasnek/CONTRIBUTING.md

 make codecov
 ```

+TODO: After the new version has deployed, and has been merged to `master`, be
+sure to cut a new release in GitHub.

 ### Helpful Git Hooks

 There are some pre-commit hooks that are useful since the same tests will be run